Interior Eigensolver Based on Rational Filter with Composite rule: Subspace iteration with rational filter

-The basic idea behind the filter is to construct a matrix function whose value is close to zero outside the region $\calD$ and different from zero inside $\calD$.
+The basic idea of designing a filter is to construct a matrix function whose eigenvalues are close to zero outside the region $\calD$ and different from zero inside $\calD$.
 One good choice of matrix functions is the indicator function of $\calD$, which could be constructed via a contour integral enclosing the region $\calD$.
 The indicator function of $\calD$ via contour integral admits,

-where $\Gamma$ is the positively oriented Jordan curve boundary encloses the region $\calD$.~\footnote{In \eqref{eq:CI}, we implicitly assume that the eigenvalues of $(A, B)$ do not locate on the boundary of $\calD$.}
+where $\Gamma$ is the positively oriented Jordan curve encloses the region $\calD$.

 For a diagonalizable matrix pencil $(A, B)$, i.e.,